Qianhewu/hugo-qianhw/content/authors/admin/_index.md

 ---

 I am currently a junior student at Yao Class, IIIS, Tsinghua University.
 My research interests includes machine learning, especially on making machine learning algorithms safer and more robust.

+I like playing piano and I especially enjoy playing the songs from animations.
+I am also a fan of photography and tennis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.